CoEDL/elpis/docs/wiki/development_environment.md

 ## 6. Setup Python Development Environment

 The `setup.py` file does all the hard work of installing linters and testing software which are listed in `requirements.txt`.
-Right-click the `elpis` folder in the File Explorer and select "Open in Integrated Terminal".
-Run the following command to install Elpis' dependencies.
+Open a new terminal (from the menu select "Terminal > New Terminal") and run the following command to install Elpis' dependencies.
 `python setup.py develop`

 ### 6.1 Settings